 The Salesforce Intelligent Customer Success Platform, including its Sales Cloud, Service Cloud, App Cloud, Community Cloud and Analytics Cloud will be hosted locally by AWS in Sydney, Australia.

 Up until now, all data was stored in Salesforce data centers, which are all located outside of Australia.
-Going forward, all data which is stored in a Salesforce data center can now be stored on AWS in this Sydney location, so it’s no longer required to store data in a center within the US.
-This protects sensitive data from the US Patriot Law, which allows the US justice department to monitor American citizens and others within their jurisdiction.
+Going forward, all data which is stored in a Salesforce data center can now be stored on AWS in this Sydney location, so it’s no longer required to store data in a center within the US or in Japan.
+This ensures data is stored locally and protects sensitive data from the US Patriot Law, which allows the US justice department to monitor American citizens and others within their jurisdiction.

 What does this mean for ClaimVantage?

 The ClaimVantage claims software solutions are developed and hosted on the Salesforce Force.com platform.
 Cloud-based claim data is stored in a Salesforce data center outside a company’s firewall.

 Occasionally Australian customers have used encryption to protect sensitive data from being stored in Salesforce data centers.
 Encryption can slow down software processes as more layers need to be processed when taking an action.
 This new data center will allow businesses to comply with regulations and only store data in this local data center.

 New ClaimVantage customers will now have the option of storing their data in Sydney.
 Existing ClaimVantage customers in Australia will need to contact their Salesforce representative to review the options available to them.

 If you and your team are concerned about security in the cloud, review the 6 key considerations you need to take into account.